-- 1. A member of the Company entitled to be present and vote at the meeting is entitled to appoint a proxy/proxies, to attend and vote instead of him.
+- A member of the Company entitled to be present and vote at the meeting is entitled to appoint a proxy/proxies, to attend and vote instead of him/her.
 A proxy may but need not be a member of the Company and need not be an advocate, an approved company auditor or a person appointed by the Registrar of Companies. - 2.
 A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meeting. - 3.
-Where a member appoints more than one (1) proxy, the appointments shall be invalid unless he specifies the proportions of his holdings to be represented by each proxy. - 4.
-If the appointer is a corporation, the Form of Proxy must be executed under its Common Seal or under the hand of an officer or attorney duly authorised.
+Where a member appoints more than one (1) proxy, the appointments shall be invalid unless he/she specifies the proportions of his/her holdings to be represented by each proxy. - 4.
+If the appointer is a corporation, the Form of Proxy must be executed under its Common Seal or under the hand of an officer or attorney duly authorised. - 5.
+Where a member is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), as defined under the Securities Industry (Central Depositories) Act, 1991 there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 6.
+A proxy appointed to attend and vote in a meeting of the Company shall have the same rights as the member to speak at the meeting.